Women in America determine between 75 – 85% of all purchases, and that includes beer – ignore us at your peril.

 Firstly, Please don’t dumb beer down for women

 Don’t bother with cutesy names that are “girly” or trying to reach women by adding pastel colors to your ads.
 The truth is, women prefer gender neutral advertising.
-And while there is some possible evidence that women may gravitate to certain styles of beer over others, don’t let that fool you into thinking you should make beer just for chicks – honestly, it feels hokey and somewhat condescending.
+And while there is some possible evidence that women may gravitate to certain styles of beer over others, don’t let that fool you into thinking you should make beer just for chicks – honestly, it feels a bit hokey.

 Stay true to your brand and create great beer.
 You won’t be able to please everyone, so don’t bother trying.
 Besides, targeting only women eliminates a huge segment of the market — MEN!
 Instead, educate people (not just women) about the ingredients, the taste, the quality of your beer and your brand’s story.
 Keep your message consistent and we women will seek to learn more.

-What the hell is skank bait?
 This is the typical old school beer marketing methodology.
 Throw a few scantily clad women in a beer ad and watch the money roll in.
 While this isn’t as big of a problem in the craft beer space, it still totally happens.
-I’ve seen photos on brewery social media of things like women engaging in some sort of beer wet t-shirt competition, a woman holding a taster glass in her cleavage, and plenty of other shenanigans.
-This might get you a bit of fun conversation, but to most women and even some men, that just makes the brewery look trashy.
+T&A might get you a bit of fun conversation, but to most women and even some men, that just makes the brewery look trashy.
 Some may tell you so, but most will remain quiet and decide not to patronize your business.

 pro-tip: Men aren’t the only ones distracted by boobs.
 If you want people to focus on your product, make it the focus.